 • You may camp overnight only in designated areas, with prior registration.

-• Take water with you on any hike which lasts more then one hour.
+• Take water with you on any ride which lasts more then one hour.
 Be prepared to stay longer than you may have intended.

 • Dress in layers as the climate changes in different locations